Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. How to Raise an Adult by Julie Lythcott-Haims
+1. Mindset by Carol S Dweck
 2. Star Wars: The Empire Strikes Back: From a Certain Point of View by Assorted Authors

-### Current Book Completed Count as of 7-10-2022
+### Current Book Completed Count as of 8-17-22

-Non-fiction - 6\
+Non-fiction - 7\
 Fiction - 16